ralphbean/narcissus/narcissus.app/README.rst

-This package contains the "hub" components for `narcissus
+This package contains the "wsgi" components for `narcissus
 <https://github.com/ralphbean/narcissus>`_.

 Narcissus is a web application that visualizes web server hits